pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 ![](https://res.cloudinary.com/psaulitis/image/upload/f_auto,q_auto/v1623783902/js-mem-usage-framework.png "Wide:")

-There's a risk of looking at that table and immediately deciding that using React, for example, is terrible for memory.
+There's a risk of looking at that table and immediately deciding that using React, for example, is terrible for memory while ignoring the other things we know.
 We know that memory usage is *highly* correlated to the amount of JavaScript on a page, and we also know that [sites that use frameworks ship more JavaScript](https://timkadlec.com/remembers/2020-04-21-the-cost-of-javascript-frameworks/#javascript-bytes).
+So the dramatic increase in memory usage could be more due to the fact that React sites tend to ship a lot of code rather than any inefficiency in the framework.

 Accurately zeroing in on the actual memory efficiency of a framework is a bit tougher because there's a fair amount of noise involved.
 One gauge that could be interesting as a rough indication of memory efficiency is too look at the ratio of bytes in memory compared to JavaScript bytes shipped.
 DOM elements do factor in to memory use, but given the weak correlation between DOM elements and memory usage and the high correlation between JavaScript bytes and memory usage, I think this gives us a rough, but relatively useful, benchmark.
 A lower ratio indicates better overall efficiency (less memory bytes per JavaScript byte shipped).